How Can Families Support Student Learning at Home? (ESP)

 Are there clues in the characteristics of the text?
 Study the maps and figures.

-Do you know something else about this topic?
+Do you know anything else about this topic?
 Use your previous knowledge.

 Were you unable to find the answer to your question?
 Try to summarize the section!